An untrusting vigilante.

-Zero Trust is book 1 in USA Today bestselling author Jan Thompson’s Binary Bots series of near-future romantic technothriller stories featuring wearable technology.
+Zero Trust is book 4 in USA Today bestselling author Jan Thompson’s Binary Hackers series of near-future romantic technothrillers.
 We first met Mira and Dmitri as side characters in Zero Sum (Binary Hackers Book 1).
 Now Mira tells her own story in Zero Trust, which debuts in the Winter Deceptions anthology, now in Kindle Unlimited.

 A daughter’s dangerous mission…